 SiteGround has other hosting plans they offer for students and enterprises, still making them one of the more versatile web hosting platforms around.
 You can check out all of their hosting plans and options right here.

-I always recommend Kinsta to anyone looking for premium managed WordPress hosting, because their plans are so simple and the support team is so incredibly helpful.
-I’ve personally used Kinsta for several years now (ever since I crossed the 100,000 readers/month threshold) and I’m beyond happy I chose them—even from the perspective of how much does hosting cost with them.
+I always recommend Kinsta to anyone looking for premium managed WordPress web hosting, because their plans are so simple and the support team is so incredibly helpful.
+I’ve used Kinsta for several years now (ever since I crossed the 100,000 readers/month threshold) and I’m beyond happy I chose them—even from the perspective of how much hosting costs with them.

 Kinsta’s web hosting plans are unique in that they don’t fall into any of the traditional hosting categories like many other brands do.
 Instead, every site (including yours if you decide to host multiple sites on Kinsta) on the platform runs in an isolated software container.
 This container hosts all the software resources required to run your site, and because of the technical nature of the setup, all plans are managed.

-So how much does web hosting cost with Kinsta?
+So how much does your web hosting service come to with Kinsta?

 Kinsta hosting plans range from as little as $30.00/mo up to $1,500.00/mo and even more if you have a massive website that gets millions of visitors.
 A 30-day money-back guarantee allows you the peace of mind to take Kinsta for a spin today.